-- Select the data you want to rearrange, including any row or column labels, and press Ctrl+C.
+- Select the range of data you want to rearrange, including any row or column labels, and press Ctrl+C.

-- Right-click the first cell where you want the rearranged data to be pasted, and then under Paste Options, choose Transpose .
+- Right-click the first cell where you want to paste the data, and pick Transpose .

-Note Be sure to pick a spot in the worksheet that has enough room to paste your copied data.
-It can’t overlap with any data that’s already there
+Pick a spot in the worksheet that has enough room to paste your data.
+The data you copied will overwrite any data that’s already there.

-- Once the data is transposed, you can delete the original data that you copied.
+- After rotating the data successfully, you can delete the original data.